So you want to know what is tally?

-Some of the common ones which are included in Tally are Current Ratio, Quick Ratio, Debt/Equity Ratio and Inventory Turnover.
+Some of the common ones which are included here are Current Ratio, Quick Ratio, Debt/Equity Ratio and Inventory Turnover.

 You can also alter the timing for which you want to have a look at ratios.
 For example you want to know the Current Ratio for the first six months of the year which can also be done in Tally.

-Moreover Ratio Analysis in Tally helps us to make quick decisions about our business or our client’s business whatever the case may be.
+Moreover Ratio Analysis helps us to make quick decisions about our business or our client’s business whatever the case may be.

 Image Credit: korafotomorgana